HNLMS Abraham Crijnssen (1936): Return to RNN

 Abraham Crijnssen was returned to RNN service on 5 May 1943, but remained in Australian waters for most of World War II.
-On 7 June 1945, the minesweeper left Sydney for Darwin, with the oil lighter (and former submarine) K9 in tow.
+On 7 June 1945, she left Sydney for Darwin, with the oil lighter (and former submarine) K9 in tow.
 On 8 June, the tow cable snapped, and K9 washed ashore at Seal Rocks, New South Wales.

 Abraham Crijnssen was used for mine-clearing sweeps of Kupang Harbour prior to the arrival of a RAN force to accept the Japanese surrender of Timor.

 Post-war

 After World War II, the minesweeper was used on anti-revolution patrols of the Netherlands East Indies.
 She left for the Netherlands in August 1951, and was converted into a boom defence vessel in March 1956.